sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Remote_Data_Sources/SSL_Certificate_Store_Support_for_HTTP_Clients.md

 {"title":"SSL Certificate Store Support for HTTP Clients","weight":"80"}

-**Since Release 3.3.0** , the mechanisms described in this document to support SSL Certificate Stores for HTTP Clients are no longer supported.
+{{% alert title="❗️ Warning" color="danger" %}}**Since Release 3.3.0** , the mechanisms described in this document to support SSL Certificate Stores for HTTP Clients are no longer supported.
 You should instead use the HTTPClient's [securityManager](#!/api/Titanium.Network.HTTPClient-property-securityManager) property to implement support for SSL Certificate Stores.

 * The Android-specific Titanium.Network.HTTPClient addKeyManager and addTrustManager methods are deprecated and removed in Release 3.4.0.

-* The iOS-specific Titanium.Network.HTTPClient clientCertificateIdentity and clientCertificates properties are no longer supported.
+* The iOS-specific Titanium.Network.HTTPClient clientCertificateIdentity and clientCertificates properties are no longer supported.{{% /alert %}}

 * [Introduction](#introduction)